LuiseFreese/blog/x-things-you-should-do-before-making-an-app.md

 ## data model

 let's talk about your data model.
 Which datasource will you need to get data, in which services will you write data into?
 Which dependencies do you have, which other apps, flows, bots will be part of solution?
-Of course, the consultant answer on when to use what, will always be an 'it depends', but there are probably more reasons to look into different data sources as you are aware of
+Of course, the consultant answer on when to use what, will always be an 'it depends', but there are probably more reasons to look into different data sources as you are aware of.

 ### licensing